 Skyvia Query Google Sheets Add-on

-Skyvia Query Google Sheets add-on allows you to easily build Google Sheets reports based on your data from a wide variety of databases and cloud applications.
-It enables you to easily get these data directly to Google Sheets and works within the Google Sheets interface.
+Skyvia Query Google Sheets Add-on allows you to easily build Google Sheets reports based on your data from a wide variety of databases and cloud applications.
+It enables you to easily get these data directly to Google Sheets and work within the Google Sheets interface.

 You may share these reports with your colleagues and refresh data in them with a single click whenever needed.

-The data can be retrieved as they stored in the data source or undergo filtering, aggregations, performing calculations, joins, etc. Thus, the add-on allows you to immediately get live cloud or database data in the form you need for your reports.
+The data can be retrieved as it is stored in the data source or undergoes filtering, aggregations, performing calculations, joins, etc. Thus, the add-on allows you to immediately get live cloud or database data in the form you need for your reports.

 How It Works